Search Category: Sales Tax

 For all Idaho events and other sales activities

-This permit is good for selling at your own sales activities and any Idaho events for up to 90 days.
+This permit is good for selling at your own sales activities and any Idaho events.
+Retailers can request a temporary permit that can last up to the end of the calendar year.

 For a specific Idaho event

-This permit is good only for selling at one specific event, which can last up to 90 days.
+This permit is good only for selling at one specific event.
+The permit’s valid for the length of the event, up to December 31 of the current calendar year.

 Get this type of temporary permit only if you don’t already have the other temporary permit for your own sales, or a regular seller’s permit.